-Zefyr is the biggest regional fund in Norway, and the second biggest in the Nordic region.
+Zefyr is the biggest regional fund in Norway.
 The fund is owned by Bergen City Council and Rogaland County, and provides support and investments to audiovisual projects in the counties of Telemark, Øst-Agder, Vest-Agder, Rogaland, Hordaland, Sogn og Fjordane and Møre og Romsdal.

 Zefyr administers two different funds:

 1) Public funding: Approximately NOK 10 million per year in non-recoupable funding, granted by the Norwegian Ministry of Culture.
 There are 2-3 annual allocations.
 Main criteria: Spend in the regional audiovisual industry.
-Projects that contribute to the development of producers, directors and screenwriters in the region are prioritized.
+Priority is given to projects that contribute to the development of producers, directors and screenwriters in the region.

 2) Private equity / Gap: Approximately NOK 40 million, to be recouped in 1st position / alongside other private investors.
 Main criteria: Norwegian theatrical distribution.

 Funding combines with the 25% reimbursement, or with co-production funding from the Norwegian Film Institute (NFI), but not with both.

 International projects must have a co-production agreement with a Norwegian independent production company.
 Your Norwegian co-producer will apply and negotiate with Zefyr.

 There are 2-3 annual sessions for the state support.
 Negotiations for private equity are processed continuously, and for the right project the turnaround time can be quick.
 Zefyr will review the project's regional spend, artistic quality, and/or market position and recoupment potential.

 Projects must spend at least 160% in the area of Møre og Romsdal, Sogn og Fjordane, Hordaland, Rogaland, Vest-Agder, Øst-Agder and Telemark.